Gulf States Dive and Rescue 2026 O: 504-362-5731 TEXT :504-382-1097

 -10 Min. paying participants required.

--16 Max participants, even numbers
+-16 Max participants, even numbers.

--Health and Safety considerations apply to regional training locations.
+-Health and safety considerations apply to regional training locations.

 -Some department equipment required for safety and full advantage of training.